 Fast forward to March 1st of the next year and I get the opportunity to interview someone I admire and consider a major influence?
 Dude, I shed a few tears when Shea answered my hail mary of an email that came out of the blue.
 I legit pulled up from half court and shot my shot, I let that thing fly with no remorse for human life, and guess what?
 I nailed it like Steph Curry (unless his team is up 3-1 in a series, we saw what happened.)
 I was caught up in the nostalgia of the Facebook notification which reminded me that it had been exactly a year since I had written my piece about meeting Shea.
 I happened to Tweet him twice that morning, and he favorited both of my tweets.
 That alone gave me the courage to shoot it like Reggie Miller, who coincidentally wrote the foreword for Shea’s new book Basketball (and Other Things): A Collection of Questions Asked, Answered, Illustrated.

-I shot the email over, and to my surprise, Shea answered.
-And not only did he answer, he said yes to my request at an interview.
 I’ve interviewed NBA player Shelvin Mack, I publish videos three times a week on our website (www.realballinsiders.com) for retired NFL vet Adam Carriker, Adam was even courteous enough to contribute to my Super Bowl story this year.
 Those moments were huge for my young career, but those moments don’t even come close to topping the feeling I got when I knew I’d get this chance.
 It’s not everyday you get to interview someone who you’ve been reading for years.
-Shea is out here every single day engaging with fans on Twitter and pushing his brand to unprecedented heights.